zuozhenggh/learning-library/sprints/data-management/sprint-defer-constraint-database/sprint-defer-constraint-database.md

-# How to delay applying a foreign key constraint while updating thousands of rows in an Oracle database?
+# How can I delay applying a foreign key constraint while updating thousands of rows in an Oracle database?
 Duation: 2 minutes

 You are updating thousands of row and your statements should result in a referentially consistent state at the end.
 However your statements do not come in a referential order.
 So you want to delay applying the foreign key constraint until all the rows are updated.